FREE and Cheap Stuff to Do at Walt Disney World

 - Window-shop on Market Street, which has wonderful specialty stores, boutiques and galleries.

 - Market Street often has different events scheduled each month, such as craft festivals, antique car shows, etc. During the winter holidays, Market Street hosts an event called “Now Snowing Nightly” — it “snows” on Celebration’s main street four times a night and the town provides entertainment and a visit to Santa in his lakeside chalet, all for FREE!
-Click here to see what’s going on at Market Street.
+Check the Celebration Town Center page for upcoming events.

 - Visit the Bohemian Hotel Celebration, located right downtown.
 Sit in one of the oversized wicker chairs, people-watch, and have a drink or coffee at the lobby bar.

-- Have an appetizer or dessert at one of the varied restaurants including award-winning Spanish and Cuban cuisine!
+- Have an appetizer or dessert at one of the restaurants.

 - Pick up some picnic items and head over to the Interactive Fountain to let the kids (or you) have a splash!